lab11/socitrack/software/README.md

  - [carrier](carrier/) - Firmware for the nRF52 BLE chip
  - [module](module/) - Firmware for the STM32F chip, which controls the UWB radio and executes the ranging protocols
  - [phone](phone/) - Phone app to interface with TotTag hardware
+ - [analysis](analysis/) - scripts to do data analysis on tottag output

 In Development or Unpolished